 Be on time and organized

 There are several must-haves when holding auditions for your productions.
 Here are some rapid fire casting tips for audition day.

-- Having a sign in sheet for the talent is essential.
-If you are a SAG signatory production this should be an Exhibit E.
+- Having a sign-in sheet for the talent is essential.
+If you are a SAG signatory production, this should be an Exhibit E.

 - You should have a camera to record the auditions.
 After the first five, the performances will become a dizzying array of words and faces that you will have to go back and give second considerations.